ivanov-gv/zpcg/docs/1-the-problem-overview.md

 ### Telegram bot

-For travellers already on a platform like Telegram — the dominant messaging app among tourists and expats in Montenegro — this creates unnecessary friction at exactly the moment they need the information.
-The timetable can be requested from a bot in a single message, updated in one click and saved for offline use.
+For travellers already on a platform like Telegram - the dominant messaging app among expats in Montenegro - visiting a desktop-optimized website creates unnecessary friction.
+The timetable can be requested from a bot in a single message, updated in one click, and saved for offline use in the chat.
 The goal of this project is to close that gap.

 ### No monetisation expected